govindramesh/steer-llama/README.md

 `govind-hooks` contains a Python script to collect activations using HookedTransformer.

 `lawrence-steer` contains a .ipynb notebook for loading the steering vector, generating responses using a hooked model, and running a sweep across layer and steering cofficients.
 The plot generated has trait expression score (0-100) from the LLM judge.

+## Results

+* The emoji steering vector in `/outputs/EMOJI_VECTOR.pt` works well, as demonstrated above.
+* The markdown steering vector does successfully remove markdown formatting, though it does cause degeneration.